hrsh7th/nvim-cmp/README.md

 #### sources (type: table<cmp.SourceConfig>)

-Globals source lists are listed in the `source` table.
+Global source lists are listed in the `source` table.
 These are applied to all buffers.
 The order of the sources list helps define the source priority, see the *sorting.priority_weight* options below.